Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

 Safety is paramount, especially for road cyclists who need to hear the world around them.

-Most Bluetooth earbuds and true wireless earbuds don’t totally block out sound, so you should still be able to hear some traffic.
+- Most wireless Bluetooth earbuds and true wireless headphones don’t totally block out sound, so you should still be able to hear some traffic.

 Is it even legal to wear headphones when riding a bike?